AsherJN/media-bias-extention/memory-bank/systemPatterns.md

 ### Factory Pattern
 - The promptUtils.js file contains factory functions for creating and manipulating prompt components
+- The createDynamicTextBubbles function acts as a factory for UI components based on data structure
+- Dynamic creation of UI elements based on the analysis response structure improves flexibility

 ## Key Technical Decisions